The Nest

 Go Back To Previous Page

 Income tax is critical to living and working in New York City.
-Suppose you understand how it works when filing your taxes, and you can comply with the regulations and avoid unnecessary penalties.
+Suppose you understand how filing your taxes works and can comply with the regulations and avoid unnecessary penalties.
 In this guide, you’ll learn the basics of the NYC income tax rate, including types of taxes.

-Today, we’ll explore what it is, the rates and brackets for 2023, as well as deductions and available tax credits.
-NYC is among the few cities in the United States requiring individuals to pay a personal income tax on top of federal taxes.
+Today, we’ll explore the tax, the rates and brackets for 2024, deductions, and available tax credits.
+NYC is among the few cities in the United States that require individuals to pay personal income taxes on top of federal taxes.
 The NYC personal income tax is calculated and paid annually on your state income taxNYC Income Tax Guide return, and every income-earning individual living in NYC must bear it.

 Who has to pay NYC income taxes?